<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4768124&amp;fmt=gif">

 Important: The TDE wallet must be stored in a subdirectory named 'tde' under WALLET_ROOT.
 Oracle Database will automatically create this directory structure when you create the keystore.

-Step 2: Create the Password-Protected Keystore
+Step 2: Create the keystore

 -- Create the TDE keystore directory (if not automatically created)